jaiswalshweta021/dice/README.md

 # dice
 import random
 print("This game to guess a number from the dice and then the dice is thrown.
-If you guesss the same number as outcome on the dice u won .If not ulose") b,s=1,0 while b==1:
+If you guess the same number as outcome on the dice you won .If not you lose") b,s=1,0 while b==1:
     a=int(input("enter a number between 1 to 6:"))